ASNA/paged-data-class-example/README.md

 This SQL uses the IBM i's SQL LIMIT/OFFSET feature to fetch data a page at a time.
 SQL does all of the hard work fetching a page.
 "Pages" are calculated based on the LIMIT (the page size) and the OFFSET (a zero-based page number).
 LIMIT/OFFSET requires ORDER BY clause.
 This clause ensures correct page selection.

+At runtime, your application provides the SELECT, FROM, ORDER BY, and optionally, the WHERE clauses.

 AVR can't read an IBM i SQL result set directly, so the SQL writes the result set to a specified temporary table.
 Immediately after the RPG program to create this temporary table, AVR then reads that file and creates a strongly-list collection of objects derived from that file's record contents.

 ### Example